What is the HOOS-PS?

 What is the purpose of the HOOS-PS?

-The HOOS-PS can be used as part of the criteria, once studies are completed, to determine failure of DMOADS.
+The HOOS-PS can be used as part of the criteria, to determine failure of DMOADS.
 The HOOS-PS (with only 5 items instead of the 21 of the HOOS Function, daily living and Function, sports and recreational activity subscales) can be used when fewer items are advantageous to limit responder burden and/or cost.
 For example, the short questionnaire may be preferable when several questionnaires are administered simultaneously, in registries, or in special populations such as the elderly.

 For what populations is the HOOS-PS relevant?